petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/authentication/configuring-mfa.md

 Liferay supports both one-time codes through email and third-party services that support SMS or authenticator apps.
 See [using multi-factor-authentication](https://learn.liferay.com/w/dxp/installation-and-upgrades/securing-liferay/multi-factor-authentication/using-multi-factor-authentication) to learn more.

-Clarity Vision Solutions has come a long way from its days at the farmer's market.
+Clarity Vision Solutions has come a long way from its days selling frames out of a garage.
 Now with many employees and customers, the IT department is requiring MFA as part of its enhanced security efforts.

 ## Setting Up MFA